wp-plugins/polylang/readme.txt

 * Fix: change Belarussian locale from be_BY to bel to in agreement with translate.wordpress.org
 * Fix home pages duplicate urls when using domains or subdomains
 * Fix rewrite rules with front
-* Fix:terms are always in default language when created from post bulk edit
+* Fix: terms are always in default language when created from post bulk edit

 = 1.5.6 (2014-10-11) =